Seidler drives to second Mods feature

-Marlyn Seidler lineup up sixth at the start of the IMCA Modifieds feature on Friday night at Dacotah Speedway.
+Marlyn Seidler lineup up sixth at the start of the IMCA Modifieds feature last Friday night at Dacotah Speedway.

 Twenty laps later, the Underwood driver took the checkered flag, picking up his second victory of the season.
 In five races this season, he’s got two wins, four top-five finishes and five top 10s.
 That has him sitting in fourth place in the points standings – trailing only Jeremy Keller, Shawn Strand and Spencer Wilson.

-Strand, Mark Dahl, Keller and Wilson rounded out the top five finishers in Friday’s main event.
+Strand, Mark Dahl, Keller and Wilson rounded out the top five finishers in the main event on June 17.

 Mark Dahl of Bismarck and Drew Christianson of Minot picked up heat wins.